My lab, the

 - interactions between fluids and diverse dynamic objects (e.g., hair, cloth, elastic bodies, rigid bodies)

-- viscous and non-Newtonian liquids which exhibit exotic behaviours like buckling, coiling, and bouncing
+- viscous flows, non-Newtonian liquids, and granular flows which exhibit intriguing behaviours like buckling, coiling, bouncing, and friction effects.

 - surface tension-driven phenomena, including small-scale liquid droplets, bubbles, films, and